ABOUT

 My approach

 I believe that a relationship to death can transform a person.
-My background and skills enable me to support people to tap into that power by helping them think about and plan for their own death.
+My background and skills enable me to support people to tap into that power by helping them think about and plan for their own death through the “Peace of Mind Project”.

 My practice, Eclipse Into Harmony, empowers personal transformation and a deeper embrace of one’s life journey, through a profound connection to end.
 My goal is to help individuals navigate transformative moments and support them to achieve balance.

-After attaining a Bachelor’s in Social Work from Harding University and a Master’s in Social Work from the University of Michigan, I spent a decade working in the nonprofit world leading and coordinating programs for older adults.
-As an aging optimist, I am very invested in being an older person in training.
-It has been my life’s journey to be in the company of people as they age and I am humbled by the opportunity to support those at the very end.
+After attaining a Bachelor’s in Social Work from Harding University and a Master’s in Social Work from the University of Michigan, I spent a decade working in the nonprofit world leading and coordinating programs and advocacy for older adults.
+As a social worker, I have a strong systems perspective and strengths-based approach.